-EXTREMADURA is a very large autonomous region, and consist of two provinces, BADAJOZ and CACERES.
+EXTREMADURA is a very large autonomous region, and consists of two provinces, BADAJOZ and CACERES.
 The jewel of Extremadura is the historic town MERIDA, the capital.
-It is a world of traditional Spanish living and customs, with hardly any foreigners very few tourists outside of the main towns and above al a land of glorious countryside.
+It is a world of traditional Spanish living and customs, with hardly any foreigners, very few tourists outside of the main towns and above all a land of glorious countryside.
 Monuments everywhere, three main Roman theatres, amphitheatre, museum, a Roman bridge, the longest in Roman Spain, now a footbridge, over the Guadiana river.
 Aqueducts over 5 miles running through Merida, the Alcazaba built in 835 from remains of a Roman fort is located near the roman bridge designed to protect, great views from the top.
 Temple of Diana right in center of town is a strange looking ruin consisting of several columns.

 ZAFRA and the surrounding area are like stepping back in time 30 years.
 A beautiful little town located at the base of the Sierra de Castellar Mountains, midway between Seville and Merida.
 Zafra is referred to as “Little Seville” with its narrow, winding streets and pretty plazas has a wealth of historical buildings and areas dating back to the 13th Century.
 The region is home to many species of wildlife especially birds and in particular birds of prey and storks can be seen nesting on many churches and other vantage points thought the area.